September 1, 2019: Blue Care Network (BCN) is now the insurance company for the U-M International Student/Scholar Health Insurance Plan.

-- Both inpatient and outpatient coverage (for example: hospital room and board, physician's fees, laboratory test, x-rays, ambulance, etc.)
+- Both inpatient and outpatient coverage (for example: hospital room and board, physician's fees, laboratory tests, x-rays, ambulance, etc.)

 - Mental health problems and drug or alcohol abuse

-- Routine eye exam in-network once per policy year for $20 co-pay
+- Routine eye exam in-network twice per policy year for $20 co-pay

-- Your insurance will also cover a routine eye exam at University Health Service for a $20 co-pay.
+- Your insurance will also cover routine eye exams at University Health Service for a $20 co-pay.
 Visit UHS Eye Clinic for clinic hours and information about the eye exam.

 - Medical evacuation and repatriation coverage

-The 2017 - 2018 University of Michigan International Summary of Benefits and Coverage will tell you whether the annual deductible, a co-pay, or co-insurance applies to these services.
+Your Member Guide, one of your Insurance Plan Documents will tell you whether the annual deductible, a co-pay, or co-insurance applies to these services.

 Your monthly insurance bill can be seen at Wolverine Access >Student Business >Campus Finances >Account Inquiry.
 You will not receive a paper bill in the mail.
 Charges cannot be pro-rated.
 This means that if you have this insurance for any part of the month, you will be charged for the entire month.